 NameHero’s data centers are primarily in the US (and one in the Netherlands) while SiteGround’s data centers are spread throughout the world.
 But, NameHero has been building a state of the art data center in Kansas City with newer technology and is more green-friendly.

 |Kansas City, Missouri (USA)||Eemshaven (NL)|

 13. Price – SiteGround Only Has 1 Year Cheap Intros + Expensive Renewals

 SiteGround is more expensive than NameHero because their renewal prices are higher (about 3x intro prices) and they don’t offer a free domain or migration, so you’d need to buy these too.

 To their credit, both hosts use a solid cache plugin (LiteSpeed Cache on NameHero and SG Optimizer on SiteGround).
 Which means there’s no need to purchase WP Rocket when using these hosts, since those cache plugins have similar if not better performance than WP Rocket.

-- SiteGround has banned accounts that don’t bring them enough money.
+- Banned accounts that don’t bring enough money.